 There are many similarities between these two programs, however there are three significant differences between the programs – team size, costs, and time lines.

-Smaller FIRST Tech Challenge (FTC) teams, average of 10 students, allow most team members to get hands on experience in almost every aspect of designing, building and programming the robot.
-Returning teams should expect to spend around $1,000 per season with new teams budgeting $2,500 when competing in British Columbia.
-The FTC season starts with Kick-off in September and goes through to the British Columbia Championships in February, with most teams experiencing three product development life-cycles in a single season.
+Smaller FIRST Tech Challenge teams, 6-8 students, allow most team members to get hands on experience in almost every aspect of designing, building and programming the robot.
+Returning teams should expect to spend around $1,000 per season with new teams budgeting $2,500 to compete in British Columbia.
+The FIRST Tech Challenge season starts with Kick-off in September, League matches beginning in November, and goes through to the British Columbia Championship in February.
+Most teams experience three product development life-cycles in a single season.

-Larger FIRST Robotics Competition (FRC) teams, average of 30 students, encourage students to pick one area to specialize in like robot design, programming, business strategy or team branding.
-Rookie teams should budget for $15,000 and Veteran teams could spend upwards of $30,000 depending on how many events they advance to.
-FRC Kick-off is in early January which starts a six-week intense robot building season leading to an exciting Championship event in March.
+Larger FIRST Robotics Competition teams, 10-30 students, encourage students to pick one area to specialize in like robot design, programming, business strategy or team branding.
+Rookie teams should budget for $15,000 and Veteran teams could spend upwards of $50,000 depending on how many events they advance to.
+FIRST Robotics Competition Kick-off is in early January which starts a six-week intense robot building season leading to an exciting Championship event in March.

 Both programs encourage students to get involved in sponsorship and/or fundraising.
 All FIRST students have the opportunity to learn about fund raising, public speaking, team building and leadership.